 However, what’s odd is that the article claims that while boys start dating at 16, “girls are allowed to start dating when they are either 14 or 15 years old.”
 That’s a new one for me.

 The age of 16 is when Amish youth, boys and girls, join a youth group, and this is when dating can begin.
+That would be what you might generally consider an Amish dating rule.
 Perhaps there is a more obscure practice like this in a small settlement somewhere, but it’s not accurate to present this as the way things work for “the Amish.”

 5. Amish Children Do Not Use Technology – A version of this was covered in the previous list.
 Even if you take “technology” to just mean smartphones and the internet…for a lot of Amish this is untrue.
 Young children wouldn’t use those things (they certainly wouldn’t have a tablet to play with as a tot, which seems common for non-Amish families), though teens in many communities do have smartphones – which concerns their parents.

-4. Moms Start Teaching Their Kids Manners Right Away – I think the writer might consider this “insane” because the Amish do discipline their children to behave in the proper way from an early age.
+4. Moms Start Teaching Their Kids Manners Right Away – I think the writer might consider this Amish behavior rule “insane” because the Amish do discipline their children to behave in the proper way from an early age.
 A good example is the mealtime prayer.

 While a one-year-old might act like a one-year-old during the meal, Amish train even a child this young to “put paddies down” (put your hands down in a position of prayer) during the silent pre-meal prayer.
 And amazingly even the very young ones, who some parents might think are too young to be taught, can be taught to do this.

 3. Children In The Amish Community Are Always Expected To Care For Their Younger Siblings – Amish children often do look after their younger siblings.
-This is the one point on the list where I might somewhat sympathize with the idea of “insane”, from a safety standpoint.
+This is the one point on this list of Amish rules where I might somewhat sympathize with the idea of “insane”, from a safety standpoint.